Sinepitis/TTPracticalAssignment/README.md

 ## User Roles ##

-There will be five kind of roles:Visitor, User, Administrator, System Administrator, Super Admin.
+There will be five kind of roles:

+-  Visitor,
+-  User,
+-  Administrator,
+-  System Administrator,
+-  Super Admin.

 Each next user inherits previous user roles.

 ### Visitor: ###